confluentinc/bottledwater-pg/README.md

 The next step is to start the Bottled Water client, which relays data from Postgres to Kafka.
 You start it like this:

-    $ docker-compose up -d bottledwater
+    $ docker-compose up -d bottledwater-json

-You can run `docker-compose logs bottledwater` to see what it's doing.
+You can run `docker-compose logs bottledwater-json` to see what it's doing.
 Now Bottled Water has taken the snapshot, and continues to watch Postgres for any data changes.
 You can see the data that has been extracted from Postgres by consuming from Kafka (the topic name `test` must match up with the name of the table you created earlier):

     $ docker-compose run --rm kafka-avro-console-consumer --from-beginning --topic test